Shifting Through The Seasons With Boosted Immunity

 So, when one enters the body, cells and organs create antibodies.

-This leads to a counterattack and the multiplication of immune cells (including the signaling of different white blood cells) that are specific to that pathogen, and they attack and destroy it.
+This leads to a counterattack and the multiplication of immune cells (including the signaling of different white blood cells) that are specific to that pathogen.
+They attack and destroy it.

 Then, our immune system adapts (remembers) so that if the invader enters again, the cells and antibodies built will be more efficient and destroy it more quickly.